tiagofrepereira2012/bob.prepare_eyes_annotations/doc/examples.rst

 To compare the Gabor graphs, several methods can be applied.
 Here, we chose to compute the similarity of two graphs as the average of corresponding Gabor jet similarities.
-Again, many choices for the Gabor jet comparison exist, here we take the novel Gabor phase based similarity function [GHW12]_:
+Again, many choices for the Gabor jet comparison exist, here we take Canberra similarity function [GHW12]_:

 .. code-block:: python